aaronriekenberg/rust-fastcgi/README.md

   * [anyhow](https://github.com/dtolnay/anyhow) used for application error handling to propogate and format fatal errors.
   * [thiserror](https://github.com/dtolnay/thiserror) used for defining custom error types.
 Used for internal APIs that need precise error handling.
 * [serde](https://serde.rs/) used for marshalling and unmarshalling JSON.

+## Some learnings:

+* Traits having dynamic dispatch and async functions.  `handlers::RequestHandler` is similar to `http.Handler` in go.
+* Generic lifetime parameters in structs to avoid data copies.
+See `request::FastCGIRequest` and `handlers::request_info::RequestInfoResponse` for examples.
+* Use of generics in server code to allow common connection and request processing code while supporting both tcp and unix server socket types.
+* Use of `'static` lifetime in `server::ConnectionProcessor::handle_connection` to allow for owned but non-global types.
+[This reference](https://github.com/pretzelhammer/rust-blog/blob/master/posts/common-rust-lifetime-misconceptions.md#2-if-t-static-then-t-must-be-valid-for-the-entire-program) was very enlightning.
+* `handlers::command::RunCommandResponse` contains perhaps the first 128-bit variable I have ever used :)